htcondor/htcondor/docs/admin-manual/power-management.rst

 state and the unnecessary computation of readiness.

-To put the machine in a low power state rapidly after it has become idle, consider checking each slot’s state frequently, as in the example
+To put the machine in a low power state rapidly after it has become idle, consider checking each slot's state frequently, as in the example
 configuration:

 ::

     HIBERNATE_CHECK_INTERVAL = 20

-This checks each slot’s readiness every 20 seconds.
+This checks each slot's readiness every 20 seconds.
 A more common value for frequency of checks is 300 (5 minutes).
 A value of 300 loses some degree of granularity, but it is more reasonable as machines are likely to be put in to a low power state after a few hours, rather than minutes.

-A slot’s readiness or willingness to enter a low power state is determined by the ``HIBERNATE`` expression.
+A slot's readiness or willingness to enter a low power state is determined by the ``HIBERNATE`` expression.
 Because this expression is evaluated in the context of each slot, and not on the machine as a whole, any one slot can veto a change of power state.
 The ``HIBERNATE``